VoronDesign/VoronUsers/printer_mods/chri.kai.in/Angry_CAM_USB/ReadMe.md

 * Answer.
 It was easier to draw for me at the time i started Angry CAM USB.
 I recognized soon myself the necessity of providing a more flexible cable routing with cable tunnels in both mounts and a cable exit on the outer side of the mounts to avoid issues when mounting the module to a profile.
 Therefore i started V2 development activities.

 #### V1: Could you please update the cable tunnel in the mount to a provide the cable to the outer side of the camera module ?
 * Answer.
-Done with V2 update.
+Yes, i can follow your need - done with V2 update.

 #### V1: I want to use a different camera module with a wider view angle.
 How to adopt the housing to my specific camera module ?
 * Answer.
 In the original monolithic design, this was not really possible.
 With switching to the new modular design, you can easily adopt front & rear cover to match your needs.
 For this, my original CAD files are attached as well as measurement details for the default front cover and the rear cover.
 This should allow you to draw your own derivative.
 When you feel something is missing, give me a hint.